 Head and Brain Injuries can be internal as well as external.
 The damage can show externally leaving physical scars or where there is damage to the brain there can be memory problems, personality changes and impairment of everyday functions.
 These injuries can mean real changes in a family, causing issues with independence, affecting the ability to earn or work and impacting on relationships with a spouse, partner or children.

-TRUE Solicitors has a team of lawyers who specialise in head and brain injury claims.
-We are also one of Headway’s and the Brain Injury Group’s dedicated head injury solicitors in the North East.
-Our specialist lawyers will handle your case with compassion and care, providing you, and your family, with the support you need throughout the whole process.
-We handle all head and brain injury claims on a No Win, No Fee basis.
+Our lawyers will handle your case with compassion and care, providing you, and your family, with the support you need throughout the whole process.
+We handle all head and brain injury claims on a No Win, No Fee basis, giving our clients peace of mind.

 What are the common causes of head and brain injuries?